 What has coffee taught you lately?
-Share your life lessons from coffee in the comments!
+Share your own personal life lessons with coffee in the comments!

-And, if you are on the hunt for new coffee to try, check out these small business roasters that I’ve recently reviewed on the blog!
+And, if you are on the hunt for a new coffee company to try, check out these roasters that I’ve reviewed on the blog!

 The form you have selected does not exist.